lukegronert/financial-app/README.md

 It was created with Next.js and bootstrapped with create-next-app.

-The document for planning, thinking, and development proces can be found here:
+The document for planning, thinking, and development process can be found here:

 https://docs.google.com/document/d/1rt8ATxut-AwjLcS_r02fPHhxFZlao9UcpwF_vh_obGs/edit?usp=sharing